singhkunal2050/singhkunal2050v2/README.md

 - Use lamda functions for views and likes counter on blogs
 - refactor from sass to css variables
 - add color scheme toogle
+- Search Blogs with tags or title
+- Add About page with Feats Certications and Overall idea obout me